 Responding to a journalist’s question on whether science fiction today has a chance to regain its capability of foreseeing the future, after humanity, according to philosopher Jean Baudrillard, “lost the goodness of transcendence”, the writer suggested that the problem of the image of the future is more complicated, and that it begins with describing the present.

 The writer believes this to be an intellectual crisis of science fiction.
-Science fiction writers live in a sort of a dogmatic dream.
-Therefore, their vision of the future is a parallel universe that can never come true.
-This is the main problem of science fiction today, and this is terrible, Quaglia states.
-He believes that science fiction has been reduced to fantasy, an essentially narrower genre, while the few meaningful works cannot reach a wide audience because they fall out of the general trend.
+“They live in a kind of dogmatic dream… So their vision of the future is quite a parallel universe that will never exist.
+This is the main problem of all science fiction now.”
+Quaglia believes that science fiction has been reduced to fantasy, an essentially narrower genre, while the few meaningful works cannot reach a wide audience because they fall out of the general trend.

 At the November 5 meeting of the Sofia club in Moscow, its participants, intellectuals representing European and Russian left-wing movements, discussed the current political situation in Russia and Europe as well as economic, social, and existential problems caused by capitalism, in order to find a new alternative from the left.